eduNEXT/tvm/docs/TutorEnvironmentManager.rst

 You can create different projects with the same tutor version, you have 2 options:

+**Note:** You could use ``tvm project init project-name``, now TVM will create a new folder with that name and in this folder host the project.

+If ``project-name`` isn't specified TVM will create a project in the current folder and configure it with that name.

 - Use the global active version.

 .. code-block:: bash